Most Famous US Drinks and their Logos

 Bai

 Bai beverages are a find for lovers of naturalness and pure ingredients.
 The balance between taste and health benefits is at the core of the brand’s concept.
-A black minimalist logo emphasizes simplicity and closeness to nature, with the main accent being a green leaf replacing the dot over the letter “i.”
+A black minimalist logo emphasizes simplicity and a close connection to nature, with the main accent being a green leaf replacing the dot over the letter “i.”
 The plant motif communicates freshness and natural ingredients, making the drink stand out on store shelves.

 Conclusion